 Primary Coverage.
 The insurance coverage to be purchased and maintained by

-the Consultant, Consultant’s subconsultant(s) and Professionals engaged by Consultant as required herein to name the District as Additional Insured shall be primary to any insurance, self-insurance, or self-funding arrangement maintained by District which shall not contribute therewith, and there shall be severability of interests under the insurance policies required herein for all coverages provided under said insurance policies and otherwise provide cross liability coverage.
+the Consultant, Consultant’s subconsultant(s) and Professionals engaged by Consultant as required herein to name the District as Additional Insured shall be primary to any insurance, self-insurance, or self-funding arrangement maintained by District which shall not contribute therewith, and there shall be severability of interests under the insurance policies required herein for all coverages provided under said insurance policies and otherwise provide cross liability coverage where additional insured is required.

 Thirty Days Notice.
 Either the insurance coverage required of Consultant,